nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 void printf(const char *fmt, ...);
 ```

 We're simply defining these as aliases for the versions with `__builtin_` prefixed.
-Now, you might wonder who provides these `__builtin_` versions.
-They are actually provided by the compiler (clang) itself ([Reference: clang documentation](https://clang.llvm.org/docs/LanguageExtensions.html#variadic-function-builtins)).
-The compiler will handle the rest appropriately, so we don't need to worry about it further.
+They are builtin features provided by the compiler (clang) itself ([Reference: clang documentation](https://clang.llvm.org/docs/LanguageExtensions.html#variadic-function-builtins)).
+The compiler will handle the rest appropriately, so we don't need to worry about it.

-Now we can use the `printf` function.
-Let's write some code in `kernel.c` that uses the `printf` function.
+Now we've implemented `printf`.
+Let's add a "Hello World" from the kernel:

 ```c:kernel.c {2,5-6}
 #include "kernel.h"